 Another potential compromise with curved monitors is the type of LCD panel technology used.
 Even entry-level flat monitors are now based around IPS (in-plane switching) LCD displays, as IPS screen technology delivers noticeably more accurate color and contrast, especially when viewing from slightly off-centre. however, the majority of curved monitors still use VA (vertical alignment) LCD technology, which though capable of displaying high color fidelity, color and contrast soon becomes muted if you view the screen from slightly off-centre.
 This is less of an issue with a curved display, but unless you're sitting at the perfect centre point in the curvature radius, color and contrast accuracy can vary across the width of the screen, which is bad news for image or video editing.
 For this reason, the majority of monitors on this list are curved IPS displays.
 They're not as common as VA panels, but if you're serious about your image and video editing, a curved IPS monitor is well worth the price premium.

-The best curved monitors in 2022(opens in new tab)
+The best curved monitors(opens in new tab)

 The 34-inch Dell Ultrasharp U3421WE has all the right ingredients for a great curved photo and video editing monitor.
 Unusual among curved monitors, it uses IPS LCD panel technology, which makes for better color and contrast accuracy when compared to the more common VA-type curved displays.
 Not only that, but the wide-gamut panel enables excellent color reproduction - specifically, 99% sRGB, 99% Rec.
 709 and a very impressive 95% of the DCI-P3 color space.
 Factory color calibration also ensures a color accuracy of Delta-E less than 2, right out of the box.
 The 3440 x 1440 resolution is less than 4K, and it results in a 109ppi pixel density, which isn't crisp enough to produce a Retina-like effect at closer viewing distances, but this is all fairly typical for a 34-inch curved display.(opens in new tab)